 So, for example we might look at a programme that delivers 1 ABC1 Adult Network TVR.
 As there are 26.7m ABC1 Adults in the UK network area then 1 ABC1 Adult Network TVR equates to 267,000 ABC1 Adults.
 If there are 5.8m ABC1 Adults in London, the 1 ABC1 Adult London TVR would equate to an audience of 58,000 ABC1 Adults.

 We need to remember that when we measure a sub-group, we are only measuring audience in that sub-group.
 So, whilst a programme may deliver 58,000 ABC1 Adults, it could still deliver 100,000 Adults in total.
 100,000 Adult viewers in London would mean the programme had an Adult London TVR of 100,000 / 9.5m – that’s 1.05 Adult London TVRs.

-TVRs are important because they are used to populate models which estimate the coverage and frequency effects of an advertising campaign.
-As TVRs build so do coverage and frequency.
+TVRs are important because they are used to populate models which estimate the reach and frequency of an advertising campaign.
+As TVRs build so do reach and frequency.
 More on that in later posts…